Filipanderssondev/Monitoring_of_virtual_machines/README.md

 Give it a name like *Root FS usage near full*

-The alert condition will be a query very similar to the query used on the dashboard.
-Instead of writing this query from scratch, go to the *full node exporter* dashboard, open the menu for the *Root FS Used* element > Inspect > Query
+The alert condition will be a query very similar to the query used on the *full node exporter* dashboard.
+Go to the dashboard, open the menu for the *Root FS Used* element > Inspect > Query

+For someone not entirely familiar with PromQL, this is appreciated, as making variants of existing queries is easier than making one from scratch.

 In the *New alert rule* window, paste the code, and make some adjustments:
 ```